 Watch or Stream the NRL Live

-If you enjoy Rugby League action then the Fox League channel is the place for you, televising the NRL and every team Live and in HD with no ad-breaks during play before the grand final, while offering full match replays not available on Free to Air TV and 24/7 news, scores and highlights.So if you’re a resident of Australia you may wish to review the Foxtel Sports Combo pack, which currently has no lock-in contract if trialled by August 18.
+If you enjoy Rugby League action then the Fox League channel is the place for you, televising the NRL and every team Live and in HD with no ad-breaks during play before the grand final, while offering full match replays not available on Free to Air TV and 24/7 news, scores and highlights.So if you’re a resident of Australia you may wish to review the Foxtel Sports Combo pack, which currently offers no standard installation fee and the first 2 months FREE if trialled by October 13.
 With the Sports Combo you can watch Rugby live at home, or if you have to be out and about you can stream the NRL free (grand final excluded) to eligible mobile devices through the Foxtel Go app within minutes of getting started.

 NRL on Free to Air